 Flaky Puff Pastry

 I chose to use frozen puff pastry for this recipe, made by Pepperidge Farm.
 It is very easy to use and is always perfectly flaky and delicious.
-Fill the pastry with a salmon portion and a savory dill mayonnaise, bake it, and place it on top of a bed of brown rice with a vegetable side and the meal is done.
-I think you will love it!
+Fill the pastry with a salmon portion and a bit of savory dill mayonnaise, bake, and place it on top of a bed of brown rice and then side with your favorite vegetable and dinner is done.
+It’s that easy!

 - 2 salmon portions ( approx. 1/4 lb each)